Data Harmonisation and Interoperability

 The Statistical Data and Metadata Exchange (SDMX) initiative provides the international standard for exchanging statistical data and metadata[2].
 Developed by the seven sponsor organisations (BIS, ECB, Eurostat, IMF, OECD, United Nations, and World Bank), SDMX has been designated as an ISO International Standard (ISO 17369)[3].
 The SDMX 3.1 version, released in May 2025, introduces enhanced support for geospatial data, microdata, and improved data structure definitions[4].

 SDMX is built around a comprehensive information model that defines the structural metadata needed to describe statistical data[5].
 At its core is the Data Structure Definition (DSD), which specifies the dimensions, attributes, and measures that characterise a particular data collection.
 For ocean accounting, DSDs would define the structure of fisheries statistics, marine economic activity data, and environmental flow accounts.
-The structure of physical flow accounts is described in TG-2.6 Physical Flow Accounts.
+The structure of physical flow accounts is described in TG-2.6 Ocean Economy Investment.

 The SDMX framework supports three process patterns for data exchange[6]: